lesichkovm/node-red-contrib-ai-agent/docs/overview.md

 2. **Invalid Configuration**: Verify that the AI Model node has all required fields (model, API key)
 3. **API Connection Issues**: Check network connectivity and API key validity

-## Using the AI Tool Node
+## Using AI Tool Nodes

-The AI Tool node allows you to extend the AI Agent's capabilities by adding custom tools.
-Here's a simple example of creating a tool to get today's date:
+AI Tool nodes allow you to extend the AI Agent's capabilities by adding custom tools.
+There are two types of AI Tool nodes:

+1. **AI Tool Function**: Create custom JavaScript functions that the AI can call
+2. **AI Tool HTTP**: Create HTTP request tools that the AI can use to interact with external APIs

+Here are examples of how to use each type:

-### Example: Get Today's Date Tool
+### Example 1: AI Tool Function - Get Today's Date

-1. **Add an AI Tool Node** to your flow and configure it as follows:
+1. **Add an AI Tool Function Node** to your flow and configure it as follows:
-   - **Tool Type**: JavaScript Function
    - **Tool Name**: `get_todays_date`
    - **Description**: `Returns the current date in ISO format`
    - **Function Code**: